shaiksohail6007-sketch/DATA-PIPELINE-DEVELOPMENT/README.md

 # DATA-PIPELINE-DEVELOPMENT

-*COMPANY:CODTECH IT SOLUTION
+*COMPANY: CODTECH IT SOLUTION

-*NAME:SHAIK SOHAIL
+*NAME: SHAIK SOHAIL

-*INTERN ID:CT04DR1947
+*INTERN ID: CT04DR1947

-*DOMAIN:DATA SCIENCE
+*DOMAIN: DATA SCIENCE

-*DURATION:4 WEEKS
+*DURATION: 4 WEEKS

-*MENTOR:NEELA SANTHOSH
+*MENTOR: NEELA SANTHOSH

 ##The goal of this task is to design and implement an end-to-end ETL (Extract, Transform, Load) data pipeline that can automatically read raw data, clean it, perform necessary transformations, and output processed data ready for analysis or machine learning tasks.
 A data pipeline is an essential component in any data-driven workflow.
 It ensures that data flows systematically from source to destination while maintaining data quality, accuracy, and reliability.
 This project demonstrates a foundational yet practical pipeline using Python libraries such as pandas, numpy, and scikit-learn, implemented on the Visual Studio Code (VS Code) development platform.